Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 React is built on functional programming.
 This class you will look at some functional programming concepts in the context of React.

-## ES6 Modules

-- Using import from and export, default
-- One Component per file

 # React iterating with keys

-Often you'll want to render a collection of JSX elements.
-React will automatically render a collection without you having to write a loop to do the work.
+Often you'll want to render a collections of elements.
+Like lists of names, products etc. React will automatically render a collection of JSX elements without you having to write a loop to do the work.

-To generate a collection JSX elements you'll usually start with a collection of other data.
-You'll want to transform data of one type into data of another type.
+To generate a collection JSX elements you'll usually start with a collection of other data which needs to be transformed into JSX.

+This is such a common practice that Array gives us a method specialized for it: `Array.map()`.

+Map is a functional programming construct.
+Map is a method on Array that takes another function as a parameter, and returns a new Array.

+Map is a pure function.
+Pure functions don't cause side effects (change global variables), and it is Non-Mutative (doesn't mutate the array and instead returns a new Array).

 ## Learning Objectives/Competencies

-1. Start a project from the Starter Template using Create React App
-1. Use ES6 Modules
-1. Create component based SPA
+1. Identify functional programming concepts
-1. Use functional programming concepts: Map, Filter, and Reduce
+1. Use functional programming
-1. Implement event handlers in React
+	- `Array.map()`
+	- `Array.filter()`
+	- `Array.reduce()`
-1. Build an Application with component based architecture
+1. Transform data with `Array.map()`
+1. Organize code with ES6 Modules
+1. Handle user interaction with `onClick`

 ## ES6 Modules